Healthy Carrot Cake Cookies

 - 1 medium carrot, shredded

 *Make sure that you use either the whole wheat pastry flour OR the almond meal (do not use both!).
-It works great either way but the dough will be slightly wetter with the almond meal (again, it still works fine, just make sure you measure everything correctly).
+It works great either way but the dough will be slightly wetter with the almond meal (again, it still works, just make sure you measure everything correctly).

 **Melt the coconut oil first and then measure out the 3 tablespoons (otherwise you may use too much).